grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Strange."
 Said Hemi.
 "And you did not find out specifically what Authority they represented?"

+[//]: # (Since the sub with the ram is now operating outside of their own jurisdiction, they themselves want to be parsimonious with who knows exactly who they are.)

 "No fucking way.
 They did not seem fuckin' forthcomin' with that information, and I wasn't about to fuckin' ask.
 By the time they got far enough down the dock to talk to me they had already found out from other sub crews that you had definitely been there...
 And that you left with a load of magnetic warheads."

 "They asked you about our fucking cargo too, eh?"